New York AG hits back at Trump after president mocked Cuomo ahead of White House visit

+New York State Attorney General Letitia James and Capitol Hill Democrats accused President Trump on Thursday of trying to pressure the Empire State to back off personal investigations of him in exchange for better treatment from his administration.

-New York State Attorney General Letitia James slammed President Trump Thursday for telling the Empire State to drop its lawsuits and “harassment” ahead of a meeting with Gov. Andrew Cuomo about Homeland Security’s decision to ban New York residents from signing up for trusted traveler programs.
+They levied the accusation after Mr. Trump told New York to stop its “harassment” ahead of a meeting with Gov. Andrew Cuomo about Homeland Security’s decision to ban his state’s residents from using trusted traveler programs.

 “When you stop violating the rights and liberties of all New Yorkers, we will stand down,” Ms. James wrote on Twitter.
 “Until then, we have a duty and responsibility to defend the Constitution and the rule of law.
 BTW, I file the lawsuits, not the Governor.”

-Mr. Trump set the stage for his White House meeting with Mr. Cuomo with a tweet that some interpreted as a push to get New York to stop investigating his personal finances and businesses in exchange for better treatment from his administration.
+Mr. Trump’s meeting with Mr. Cuomo didn’t result in a resolution, though both sides are still talking.

-At issue is the state’s new sanctuary law that grants driver’s licenses to illegal immigrants, and bans two key federal immigration agencies from accessing the state’s motor vehicle bureau records.
+At issue is New York’s new sanctuary law that grants driver’s licenses to illegal immigrants, and bans two key federal immigration agencies from accessing the state’s motor vehicle bureau records.

 Homeland Security officials have said that without access to those records, they can’t perform checks of DUI or other serious traffic offenses, which are requirements for being admitted into Global Entry or other trusted traveler programs that help speed people through airports and border crossings.

+“The relationship between New York State and the federal government is very important but has been made difficult by the unilateral actions of New York State regarding the sharing of critical security information with DHS,” he said.
+“New York is the only state that restricts [Customs and Border Protection] access to their data across the board — from law enforcement, customs, trade and travel facilitation purposes.
+Despite that, we will continue discussions with the state of New York to find a mutually agreeable solution.”

+The meeting was overshadowed in part by the presidential tweet that set the stage for the tête-à-tête.

 “I’m seeing Governor Cuomo today at The White House.
 He must understand that National Security far exceeds politics.
-New York must stop all of its unnecessary lawsuits & harrassment, start cleaning itself up, and lowering taxes,” Mr. Trump wrote.
+New York must stop all of its unnecessary lawsuits & harrassment [sic], start cleaning itself up, and lowering taxes,” Mr. Trump wrote.

-Mr. Cuomo left the White House for the airport without speaking to reporters.
-Homeland Security Secretary Chad Wolf also attended the meeting.

-Ms. James, in Albany, is seeking financial records from Mr. Trump’s orbit and secured a $2 million settlement from his since-closed charitable foundation.
+Ms. James in Albany is subpoenaing financial records from Mr. Trump’s orbit and secured a $2 million settlement from his since-closed charitable foundation, so she detected a nefarious undertone in the tweet.

-Rep. Adam Schiff, California Democrat who led the impeachment effort against Mr. Trump, said the president’s warning tweet smacked of the kind of behavior he warned senators about before they opted to acquit Mr. Trump.
+Likewise Rep. Adam Schiff, California Democrat who led the impeachment effort against Mr. Trump, said the president’s tweeted warning smacked of the kind of behavior he warned senators about before they opted to acquit Mr. Trump.

 “Trump abused his power to coerce Ukraine into announcing investigations for his personal benefit by freezing military aid.
 Now, he’s using his powers to coerce states to stop investigations into him and his businesses,” Mr. Schiff tweeted.
 “Different corrupt purpose, same corrupt President.”